(John 2:13-16) Didn’t Jesus Show Violence and Anger When He Kicked the Moneychangers Out of the Temple?

 How Will You React?

 It all depends on how you view God in your eyes.
 Do you perceive Him as a loving heavenly Father who has been bearing all your affliction and who desires His wayward children to come home?
 Or do you perceive Him as a relentless vindictive judge who will punish and kill anyone who disobeys Him?
-If it’s the latter, then the book of Revelation describes your reaction, when you see Christ coming in the clouds, as those who ran out of the temple:
+If it’s the latter, then the book of Revelation describes your reaction when you see Christ coming in the clouds as being similar to those who ran out of the temple:

 “And the heaven departed as a scroll when it is rolled together; and every mountain and island were moved out of their places.
 And the kings of the earth, and the great men, and the rich men, and the chief captains, and the mighty men, and every bondman, and every free man, HID THEMSELVES in the dens and in the rocks of the mountains; And said to the mountains and rocks, Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb: For the great day of His wrath is come; and who shall be able to stand?”
 (Revelation 6:14-17)